Background pattern

 • alteration of taste (in very rare cases, loss of taste)

-• sleep disturbances (predominantly insomnia)
+• sleep disorders (predominantly insomnia)

 • low levels of certain white blood cells (leukocytes, neutrophils)